 BBQ sauce in general is pretty simple to make on your own.
 Basically you toss all the ingredients in a pot and let it simmer, stirring only occasionally.

-Alternatively toss all the ingredients in a food processor, pout it over the ribs or whatever protein you’re making and let it cook in the oven with the ribs.
+For a simple no-cook alternative, toss all the ingredients in a food processor, pour it over the ribs or whatever protein you’re making and let it cook in the oven with the ribs.

 The main problem with making your own sauce is that most recipes call for ketchup as the base, and ketchup is full of sugar.
 To make matters worse many brands go on to add more sugar to the ketchup base.